EducatedTanuki/TEA-Manager/README.md

 You can toggle TEA Animations by clicking the TEA Icon <img src="https://github.com/EducatedTanuki/TEA-Manager/raw/1.0.0/Resources/UI/Icons/TEA.png" alt="TEA-icon.png" width="16" height="16" style="max-width:100%;"> in the [TEA UI](#tea-ui)
 TEA Animaiton layers are placed after **Base** and before **Additive** in the compiled animator.

-# Utilities
+# `TEA Functions`

 `Tea Manager` provides some functions to make your development easier.

-### GameObject Context Menu `TEA Functions`

-> This menu can be reached by right clicking a GameObject in the heirarchy
+`TEA Functions` can be reached by right clicking a GameObject in the heirarchy.

 ##### Make Avatar 3.0
 This sets up a GameObject as an Avatar with some defaults I defined.
+You can change these defaults through the `TEA Settings`.
 What it does:
 - Add VRCAvatarDescriptor with default values
   - Eye look positions